originally posted 1/6/2019; updated 5/5/2023

 If we want to encourage babies to get a good mouthful of nipple and areolae when they breastfeed, we want them to similarly get a good mouthful of the nipple when they bottlefeed.
 This can be difficult when a bottle nipple abruptly changes in shape from narrow to wide.

 These nipples (left to right Nuk Simply Natural, Medela Calma, Avent Natural, Tommee Tippee, and Chicco Naturalfit) have narrow nipple tips and wide bases.
-Babies will usually either stay on the tip and suck it like a straw, or they will try to fit the base of the nipple in their mouth and end up with air pockets where the tip meets the base.
+Babies will usually either stay on the tip and suck it like a straw, or they will try to fit the base of the nipple in their mouth (spoiler: it won’t work) and end up with air pockets where the tip meets the base.

 Instead, look for nipples that gradually change in shape from narrow at the tip to wider at the base.
 If they are narrow at the base, you’ll want baby’s lips to be able to come up almost to the collar (plastic o-ring base); if the nipple is wide at the base but appropriately sloped, baby will be able to get the nipple deeply into their mouth with no air pockets.